davidbarone/Commentario/README.md

 VSCode extensions are generally written using JavaScript or TypeScript, and there is a rich amount of functionality provided through the `vscode` JavaScript API to let you interact with various components of VSCode like the editor.

 One issue I encountered immediately, was that the extension I am trying to build needs to reflect through an assembly's metadata to build the documentation.
-This requires a .NET module and so I needed to look at non-node solution.
-I've built this as a simple client-server.
-All the documentation is contained in a .NET class library, that has a very thin console application wrapper.
-This console app when executed, will reflect through the target assembly metadata, and create documentation using an additional xml comments file to supplement the documentation.
+This requires a .NET module and so I needed to look at non-JavaScript solution.
+I've built this as a client-server solution.
+All the documentation functionality is contained in a .NET class library, that has a very thin console application wrapper.
+This console application when executed, will reflect through the target assembly metadata, and create documentation using an additional xml comments file to supplement the documentation.

 The client part of the extension, simply takes the configuration values set in the workspace settings, and executes the console app.

+**Note that this assembly will install binary files into your local VSCode extensions folder, and will be disabled for workspaces that are opened in restricted mode.**

 ### Set up of Client
 The client project was set up using Yeoman: `npx --package yo --package generator-code -- yo code`